vkhazin/fe-intro-courseware/README.md

 * Familiar with the world wide web and a web browser as a user
 * Comfortable with using online tools, course reference, and external materials
 * Able to register on a website with a Gmail account or with a personal email address
+* Has access to a personal email while in the classroom

 ## Outline